thoughtworks-jumpstart/guides/docs/backend-web-development/express-basics.md

 });
 ```

-### Routing with request handlers
+### Routing with handler function

-When you listen for connections on a route in Express, the request handler (callback function) will be invoked with a request
+When you listen for connections on a route in Express, the handler function (callback function) will be invoked when a request comes in.

+The request object and response object are passed to the handler function.

 ```js
 app.get("/", (req, res) => {